rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 <div name='python_canvas'></div>
 </form>
 ## SPPF Graph
-We use a datastructure called *Shared Packed Parse Forest* to represent the parse forest.
+We use a data-structure called *Shared Packed Parse Forest* to represent the parse forest.
 We cannot simply use a parse tree because there may be multiple possible derivations of the same input string (possibly even an infinite number of them).
 The basic idea here is that multiple derivations